Architecture students attended talks at 'The Dream of Architecture', a SETU Architecture Alumni Association sponsored seminar held in Dublin last week

-Waterford Institute of Technology (WIT) Architecture students past and present were treated to two memorable talks at 'The Dream of Architecture', a WIT Architecture Alumni Association (AAA) sponsored seminar held at the Royal Institute of Architects in Dublin.
+Waterford Institute of Technology (WIT) Architecture students past and present were treated to two memorable talks at 'The Dream of Architecture', a SETU Architecture Alumni Association (AAA) sponsored seminar held at the Royal Institute of Architects in Dublin.

 Former Minister of State and current Dublin City Councillor, Ciarán Cuffe, spoke with great energy and passion about his background in architecture and how it had influenced his political career, particularly in the campaign to improve the quality of shared public space.
 Students who had traveled to Dublin for the meeting were given a preview of the new proposals for the pedestrianisation of College Green, a project which will transform the area directly in front of Trinity College into Dublin's most important civic space.

 He also revealed how he had been given his start in architecture by the second of the afternoon's speakers, Seán O'Laoire of Murray O'Laoire Architects.

 Seán used the occasion to reflect on some of the projects he has been involved in in a long and distinguished career.
 His insights into the design of such iconic structures as Thomond Park, the GMIT library and the CIT School of Music served as a reminder of the huge impact that Murray O'Laoire has had on the built environment in this country in the past thirty years.
 He also shared images of his favourite project, the Holy Faith Spirituality Centre in Glasnevin, an extraordinary building which has received little public attention but which is arguably Murray O'Laoire's most impressive work to date.